A Game of Thrones by George R.R. Martin

 Published: 1st August 1996 by Bantam Spectra (US) & Voyager Books (UK)

-If you love watching Game of Thrones, you’re most likely going to love reading A Game of Thrones.
+A totally magnificent start to a seminal epic fantasy series.
+If you love watching the first season of Game of Thrones, you’re most likely going to love reading A Game of Thrones.

-Like countless readers around the world, I probably wouldn’t have known about A Song of Ice and Fire without its TV series adaptation, Game of Thrones.
-I’ve been following the TV series ever since the release of its first episode, I was completely captivated by the originality of the storyline and characters.
-Upon finishing the first season of the TV show, I immediately picked up this book and honestly?
-I DNF’ed it about a quarter into the book.
-It wasn’t that the book was bad, it was because the TV show—at least the first season—did a spectacular job of adapting the first installment of A Song of Ice and Fire.
-Something you have to know about me is that when my first entrance into a series is through a TV series/movies adaptation which I ended up loving, I tend to find the original material—usually novels—become super boring because I already know how it all will go down.
-It’s the biggest reason why I’m still not able to finish The Fellowship of the Ring.
-Unfortunately, it’s also the reason why I couldn’t finish this book back then.
-Now, years after my first try of reading A Game of Thrones, not only I was able to finish it, I loved it so much and I craved for more by the end of it.
+Like countless readers around the world, I probably wouldn’t have known about A Song of Ice and Fire without its TV series adaptation: Game of Thrones.
+I’ve been following the TV series since the release of its first episode; I was utterly captivated by the originality of the storyline and characters.
+Upon finishing the first season of the TV show, I immediately picked up A Game of Thrones, and honestly?
+I couldn’t finish it; I put it down about a quarter into the book.
+It wasn’t because the book was bad per se; it was because the TV show—at least the first season—did such a spectacular job of adapting the first installment of A Song of Ice and Fire.
+When my first entrance into a series is through a well-produced TV series/movies adaptation which I ended up loving, I often find the original material—usually novels—to be inferior because I already know how the main story will go down.
+It’s the biggest reason why I struggled to finish The Fellowship of the Ring, and unfortunately, it’s also the reason why I couldn’t finish A Game of Thrones back then.
+Fast forward to now, years have passed since my first attempt at reading A Game of Thrones.
+I’m finally able to finish it, and I also loved it so much; I craved for more by the end of it.

 “… a mind needs books as a sword needs a whetstone, if it is to keep its edge.”